FIVE MOST SURPRISING FINDS

 Federal Reserve, Survey of Consumer Finances, 2022

-Judith Scott-Clayton, the Columbia University economist whose research on student loan default has reshaped the national conversation about higher education financing, documented what she called a “looming crisis” that is, for Black borrowers, not looming at all but already fully arrived (Scott-Clayton, Evidence Speaks Reports, Brookings, 2018).
+Judith Scott-Clayton, the Columbia University economist whose research on student loan default has reshaped the national conversation about higher education financing, documented what she called a "looming crisis."
+For Black borrowers, it is not looming at all.
+It has already fully arrived (Scott-Clayton, Evidence Speaks Reports, Brookings, 2018).

 A Black person with a bachelor’s degree is more likely to default on student loans than a white person who never finished college.
 The credential that was supposed to close the gap is widening it.